-We cruise this morning through a popular hippo feeding area of Lake Naivasha on our way to Crescent Island, a protruding rim of a collapsed volcanic crater.
-After a memorable wildlife walk on the island, we return to our lodge for lunch.
-An animal-rich afternoon awaits us as we boat across the lake to another delightful destination, Crater Lake Game Sanctuary, where a “Garden of Eden” game walk introduces us to plentiful plains wildlife on our way to an impressive jade-green crater lake nestled at the bottom of an extinct volcano.
-Dinner awaits us back at our Lake Naivasha lodge.
+We cruise this morning across a popular hippo feeding area of Lake Naivasha on the way to Crescent Island, the protruding rim of a collapsed volcanic crater.
+After a memorable wildlife walk amongst giraffe, zebra, wildebeest, and other non-carnivorous wildlife, we return to the lodge for lunch.
+More animal-rich activities await this afternoon as we boat across the lake to Crater Lake Game Sanctuary, where a “Garden of Eden” game walk introduces us to plentiful plains wildlife – giraffe, warthogs, impala, zebra – on the way to an impressive jade-green crater lake nestled at the bottom of an extinct volcano.
+On our return, dinner awaits us at Lake Naivasha Lodge.

-Day 5: Lake Naivasha – Maasai Mara Nat'l Reserve (BLD)
+Day 5-Aug 28: Lake Naivasha – Maasai Mara National Reserve (BLD)

 Maasai Manyatta (Village) Walk – 5 km, rated 1B

 We awake this morning for an eagerly anticipated drive across the Great Rift Valley toward one of the natural wonders of the world, Maasai Mara National Reserve.
-Upon arrival, we enjoy a walk with the colorful Maasai tribe to one of their manyattas (villages), catching an unforgettable glimpse into the daily lives of these friendly savannah dwellers.
-We return from this cultural connection, savoring dinner and the first of two nights at our Maasai Mara game lodge.
+Upon arrival, a memorable walk with the colorful Maasai tribe leads to one of their manyattas (villages), providing an unforgettable glimpse into the daily lives of these friendly savannah dwellers.
+We return from this remote cultural connection, anticipating dinner and the first of two nights at our Maasai Mara game lodge.

-A well-reviewed, once-in-a-lifetime optional hot air balloon safari over Maasai Mara is available early this morning.
-The three-hour experience includes unique airborne wildlife viewing and a bush breakfast when you land.
+Optional Excursion – Hot Air Balloon Safari over Maasai Mara: A highly regarded, once-in-a-lifetime optional hot air balloon safari over Maasai Mara is available early this morning.
+The three-hour experience includes birds-eye-view, airborne wildlife viewing and a bush breakfast when you land.
+Estimated price ~ $490

-Official activities begin today with a morning game drive among the iconic East African landscape of Maasai Mara.
+Official activities begin later this morning with a game drive among iconic East African landscapes of Maasai Mara.
 Rolling grasslands of the Mara mark the northern extension of Tanzania’s famed Serengeti Plains and are equally blessed with an astonishing array of wildlife.
 Following a riverside picnic lunch, the safari continues with an afternoon game drive that takes us in search of the Big 5 (Lion, Elephant, Buffalo, Rhino, and Leopard) and many other savannah species including herds of migrating wildebeest.

-Day 7: Maasai Mara – Amboseli National Park (BLD)
+Day 7-Aug 30: Maasai Mara – Amboseli National Park (BLD)

-One more morning game drive in the Mara gives us an opportunity to take advantage of an ample assortment of animals.
+One more morning game drive in the Mara provides opportunity to connect with an ample assortment of African critters.
 Following lunch at our lodge, we board small planes for an afternoon flight to Amboseli National Park.
-Anticipation builds during our journey to southern Kenya and a much hoped-for first sighting of majestic Mount Kilimanjaro, the rooftop of Africa.
-Standing over 19,000 feet above sea level, this highest free-standing mountain in the world is just across the Tanzania border from Amboseli, and should be visible if the weather cooperates.
+Anticipation builds during our journey to southern Kenya and a much hoped-for sighting of majestic Mount Kilimanjaro, the rooftop of Africa.
+Standing over 19,000 feet above sea level, this highest free-standing mountain in the world is just across the Tanzania border from Amboseli, and should be visible if weather cooperates.
 A late afternoon game drive in Amboseli treats us to some of the continent’s best elephant viewing.
 Post-pachyderm plans include a bush dinner and a relaxing evening at our luxury tented safari camp.

-Day 8: Amboseli National Park – Zanzibar, Tanzania (BLD)
+Day 8-Aug 31: Amboseli National Park – Zanzibar, Tanzania (BLD)

-Following another Amboseli game drive this morning, we head north to the Nairobi airport and fly to Zanzibar for a completely different facet of Africa’s colorful history.
-As one of East Africa’s great trading centers, Zanzibar has long been an alluring destination, a crossroads of culture where African, Arab, and Indian influences comingle.
-We spend several days here enjoying a change of pace from the mainland, basking in the sunshine and exploring the island from our beach resort along the shores of the Indian Ocean.
+Following another Amboseli game drive this morning, we head north to the Nairobi airport and fly to Zanzibar for a completely different facet of Africa’s ancient and colorful history.
+As one of East Africa’s great trading centers, alluring Zanzibar has long been a crossroads of culture where African, Arab, and Indian influences comingle.
+We spend two full days here enjoying an island-time change of pace from the mainland, basking in the sunshine and exploring the island from our beach resort along the shores of the Indian Ocean.

 Zanzibar Stone Town Walk – 5 km, rated 1A

-A morning walking tour of Stone Town (UNESCO World Heritage Site) affords glimpses of Zanzibar’s rich cultural diversity on a magical jumble of cobbled alleyways flanked by Arabic-style homes next to Indian-influenced buildings with their ornate balconies and latticework.
-Our walk includes stops at the Anglican Cathedral, Old Fort, House of Wonders, the former slave market, Tippu Tip House, and Palace Museum.
+A morning walking tour of Stone Town (UNESCO World Heritage Site) affords glimpses of Zanzibar’s rich cultural diversity on a magical jumble of cobbled alleyways flanked by Arabic-style homes next to Indian-influenced architecture with ornate balconies and latticework.
+Our walk includes the Anglican Cathedral, Old Fort, former slave market, and an interesting connection with famed explorer, doctor, and Christian missionary David Livingstone.
 After time for lunch on our own, we savor a Spice Tour, exploring Zanzibar’s famous spice plantations, introduced by the sultan of Oman in 1873.

-OR, take advantage of an optional all-day boat safari through crystalline waters off the coast of Zanzibar.
+Optional Excursion – Safari Blue Indian Ocean Adventure in Zanzibar: OR, take advantage of an optional all-day boat safari through crystalline waters off the coast of Zanzibar.
 This optional boat safari includes a private island landing, snorkeling and swimming options at some of the area’s gorgeous sand bars, and the chance to see dolphin pods and a flooded mangrove forest.
 A seafood barbecue lunch is included in the price of this boat safari.
+Estimated price ~ $95 USD.

 We finish this mesmerizing island day with dinner together at our beach resort.

-All island holidays must end some time, so with great regret, we depart Zanzibar today on a flight to Nairobi.
-We arrive in Kenya’s capital with time to enjoy lunch at the unique Carnivore Restaurant, followed by an afternoon visit to David Sheldrick’s Elephant Orphanage, full of up-close encounters with our floppy-eared friends.
+After experiencing the allure of Zanzibar, we regretfully depart today on a return flight to Nairobi.
+Because flights home depart late in the evening, however, we arrive in Kenya’s capital with time to enjoy lunch at the unique Carnivore Restaurant.
+Our final wildlife encounter is a visit to the Giraffe Center in Nairobi, full of fun, up-close encounters with the world’s tallest animal.
 Following a chance to clean up and rest at an airport hotel, we share a farewell dinner before transferring to the airport for our flights home.
 We return to North America with a suitcase full of enchanting experiences from our shared safari in the fabled lands of East Africa.

 How do I lock in my place on this Adventure?